 T1D Exchange facilitates and conducts research to serve a wide variety of needs within type 1 diabetes care, technology, medication, insurance, and more.

-In order to identity the most effective ways to improve outcomes and quality of life for people with type 1 diabetes, T1D Exchange has built extensive partnerships in the research community via our Quality Improvement Collaborative (QIC) and our T1D Exchange Registry cohort of individuals with type 1 diabetes.
+In order to identity the most effective ways to improve outcomes and quality of life for people with T1D, we have built extensive partnerships in the research community via our Quality Improvement Collaborative (T1DX-QI), our Registry cohort, and our Online Community.

-These research partnerships have led to increased insurance coverage for blood glucose meter strips, changes in American Diabetes Association guidelines for pediatric A1c goals, FDA expansion of Dexcom CGM labeling to include finger stick replacements, and Medicare coverage of CGM devices.
+These research partnerships have led to changes and improvements in diabetes care including increased insurance coverage for blood glucose meter strips, changes in American Diabetes Association guidelines for pediatric A1c goals, FDA expansion of Dexcom CGM labeling to include finger stick replacements, and Medicare coverage of CGM devices.